esdlab/openfcst-site/content/README.md

 The following sections explain how to make specific changes that do not fit in the aforementioned categories.

 ### Static Directory
 Any files in the [static/ directory](/static) are copied to the root directory of the webpage when it is deployed.
+Any paths should be relative to the `static` directory, i.e. do not include the word `static` in the path, and start with a `/`.

 Use this directory for assets that do not belong in the [content/ directory](/content).
 For an example of this, see [Changing Logo](#changing-logo), or the links on the [documentation page](docs/_index.md).